dfki-ric/docker_image_development/README.md

 # Docker Development

 These scripts are helping to set up a docker-based development and release workflow.

+Please install Docker according to the [README_Docker.md](README_Docker.md)

-In case the images are already build and available in your registry, jump to the Running section
+**In case someone else already build workspace images and they available in your registry, please jump to the Development section**

 They are based on different docker image setup steps, which can be omitted for other workspaces when a local registry is set up and ther iamge is already available